ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 ### GPU clock frequency impact

-The GPU idle time waiting for the CPU to take a counter sample can cause the system DVFS power governor to decide that the GPU is not busy.
-In production devices we commonly see that the GPU will be down-clocked during the instrumented frame, which may have an impact on a some of the available performance counters.
-For example, GPU memory latency may appear lower than normal if the reduction in GPU clock makes the memory system look faster in comparison.
+The GPU idle time waiting for the CPU to take a counter sample might cause the system DVFS power governor to decide that the GPU is not busy.
+In production devices we commonly see that the GPU will be down-clocked during the instrumented frame, which might have an impact on some of the available performance counters.
+For example, GPU memory latency might appear lower than normal if the reduction in GPU clock makes the memory system look faster in comparison.

-When running on a pre-production device you can minimize the impacts of these effects by pinning CPU, GPU, and bus clock frequencies.
+When running on a pre-production device you minimize the impacts of these effects by pinning CPU, GPU, and bus clock frequencies.
 This is not usually possible on a production device.